tikv/rfcs/text/0110-periodic-full-compaction.md

 #### Choosing ranges

-We use ranges defined by start and end keys of all of the store's regions as increments:
+We use ranges defined by the start and end keys of all of the store's regions as increments:

 > See `StoreFsmDelegate::regions_for_full_compact` in `store.rs`:
 >